Center for Audiology

 neurophysical monitoring and received his board certification.

-Both Dr. Lichtman and Moses are licensed by the West Virginia and Ohio boards of Speech-Language Pathology and Audiology.
+Both Dr. Lichtman and Dr. Goode are licensed by the West Virginia Board of Speech-Language Pathology and Audiology.
 Dr. Lichtman also

-In addition, Dr. Lichtman has a CCC-A (Certificate of Clinical Competence in Audiology) from the American Speech-Language-Hearing
+In addition, Dr. Lichtman has a CCC-A (Certificate of Clinical Competence in Audiology) from the American Speech-Language-Hearing Association (ASHA)

 For appointments at any of the three locations, call 304-243-7879.